zhangy6x/My_Website/content/publication/LiMg_imaging.md

 +++
-title = "The nature of electrochemical delithiation of Li-Mg alloy electrodes: neutron computed tomography and analytical modeling of Li diffusion and delithiation phenomenon" date = 2017-01-01 draft = false
+title = "The Nature of Electrochemical Delithiation of Li-Mg Alloy Electrodes: Neutron Computed Tomography and Analytical Modeling of Li Diffusion and Delithiation Phenomenon" date = 2017-01-01 draft = false